 Measure the distance starting from the longest wall without a door opening to the wall opposite.
-Subtract 1 inch from the number.
+Subtract one inch from the number.
 This is the width to be covered by the floor.
 Then, divide this width by an individual plank’s width.
 This is how many planks to install.
 If the result is an uneven number, trim the first and the last planks equally, so that the floor is centered exactly.

 Step 6 - Install the Floating Cork Floor

-Set the half spacers placed against wall.
+Set the half spacers placed against the wall.
 Install the first row of plank with tongue facing towards the wall.
 Trim the tongue off with a back saw, to make the edge even, and fit against the half spacers.
 Install another plank of floating cork floor into the groove of the first row, and click them together.
-Do this for the other planks, as they will click and be locked into the planks in previous row.
+Do this for the other planks, as they will click and be locked into the planks in the previous row.
 Before installing a new row, use a tapping block and hammer to ensure that every row is tight.
 Stagger the seams from one row to the next.

-When installing the last row of planks, leave a ½ inch of space between the plank and the wall.
+When installing the last row of planks, leave ½ inch of space between the plank and the wall.
 Instead of using the tapping block, use a pry bar to go over the plank’s end and pull the tongue into the groove.

 Step 7 - Finish the Floating Cork Floor

 Replace the baseboard.
-Miter the ends of the baseboard at 45 degree angle with a miter divider, so that it will fit all corners.
-Do not nail the baseboards to floating cork floor, as the cork floor is prone to expansion and will destroy the baseboards.
+Miter the ends of the baseboard at 45 degree angle with a miter divider, so it will fit all corners.
+Do not nail the baseboards to the floating cork floor, as the cork floor is prone to expansion and will destroy the baseboards.
 Nail them to the wall.
 Replace the threshold.
 It should fit nicely.